Return to Photo Index Return to Clickable Map Return to Home Page

 Cairo, Egypt

-The Sultan Hassan Mosque, one of the largest in the world, was completed in 1363 (from The Citadel terrace) -
+The Sultan Hassan Mosque, one of the largest in the world, was completed in 1363 (photo from a terrace of The Citadel) -

 Cairo, Egypt